-The special series NATIVe – A Journey into Indigenous Cinema has been devoted to the cinematic storytelling of Indigenous peoples worldwide since the Berlinale 2013.
-Every second year NATIVe will cast its spotlight on different major regions.
+NATIVe – A Journey into Indigenous Cinema invites the Berlinale audience to discover issues, history and stories of the Indigenous film world.
+The special series has been devoted to the cinematic storytelling of Indigenous peoples worldwide since the Berlinale 2013, where every second year NATIVe casts its spotlight on different major regions.

-With NATIVe, the Berlinale aims to show its appreciation of Indigenous cinema and demonstrate its relevance beyond regional, political and cultural boundaries.
+Through NATIVe, the Berlinale shines a spotlight on Indigenous cinema within the international film world and demonstrates its relevance beyond regional, political and cultural boundaries.